 Use coupon code CBDINCUBATOR25 for 25% off

-Tweedle Farms harvest of the Pine Walker strain will be ready to be shipped out soon.
+Tweedle Farms harvest of Pine Walker strain is ready to be shipped out.
 We haven’t had an opportunity to try it yet, but their quality is usually very high.

 They will most likely have outdoor flower, smalls, and shake available, which is great as the smalls and shake will be ideal for those of you wanting to make your own CBDV oils or extracts.

 Tweedle Farms’ flower is usually sold at $6 a gram, $20 for 4 grams, $30 for 8 grams, and $60 for 1oz.
 Or, if you’re on a tight budget, then pick up an ounce of smalls for just $40.
 An entire ounce of shake will set you back a mere $20.

 We got our Pine Walker samples from Green Unicorn Farms.
 The buds were small and they were nowhere near as neatly trimmed as other flower we’ve had from these guys, but they were sticky, stinky, and tasty as f*ck.

 The CBD and CBDV content in this harvest of Pine Walker is really high against others we’ve seen.
 It’s been third-party tested to verify its potent mix of 6.5% CBD and 5.5% CBDV.